-It is important for certified kinship/relative and resource parents to be contacted on a regular basis to ensure that the family is functioning well; dealing appropriately with any difficulties the child placed in the home may be experiencing; participating in the Multidisciplinary Treatment Team meetings, court hearings, reviews, IEP's, etc., for the child; completing their required in-service training; providing adequate and appropriate supervision and care; etc. The Home Finding Specialist is responsible for supervising certified kinship/relative and Department resource parents and monitoring all changes that may occur with the family.
+It is important for certified kinship/relative caregivers and resource parents to be contacted on a regular basis to ensure that the family is functioning well; dealing appropriately with any difficulties the child placed in the home may be experiencing; participating in the Multidisciplinary Treatment Team meetings, court hearings, reviews, IEP's, etc., for the child; completing their required in-service training; providing adequate and appropriate supervision and care; etc. The Home Finding Specialist is responsible for supervising certified kinship/relative caregivers and Department resource parents and monitoring all changes that may occur with the family.

 - 1. The child's worker and the Home Finding Specialist will have face to face contact with the certified kinship/relative or resource family on the day of the placement, when it is a planned placement.
 The child's worker and Home Finding Specialist will work together to schedule these placements to ensure that both are available at the time of placement. - 2.
-The Home Finding Specialist will have face to face contact with the kinship/relative or resource caregiver(s) within five calendar days of a child being placed in a home on an emergency basis. - 3.
-The Home Finding Specialist will have contact with the kinship/relative or resource caregiver at least once every two weeks for the first month of a new placement. - 4.
-The Home Finding Specialist will contact the kinship/relative or resource caregiver at least once a month regardless of if the home has a child placed in the home or not.
+The Home Finding Specialist will have face to face contact with the kinship/relative caregiver(s) or resource parent(s) within five calendar days of a child being placed in a home on an emergency basis. - 3.
+The Home Finding Specialist will have contact with the kinship/relative caregiver or resource parent at least once every two weeks for the first month of a new placement. - 4.
+The Home Finding Specialist will contact the kinship/relative caregiver or resource parent at least once a month regardless of if the home has a child placed in the home or not.
 This contact may be by phone or in person. - 5.
-The Home Finding Specialist must make a face-to-face contact with the kinship/relative or resource caregiver in their home at least once every three months for families who have a child placed in their home.
-If the kinship/relative or resource caregiver does not currently have a child placed in their home, the Home Finding Specialist may contact the caregiver by phone. - 6.
-The Home Finding Specialist will update the home study when there has been a significant change within the caregiver's home/circumstances such as, a divorce, death in household, loss of employment, new home, loss of home, marriage, catastrophic illness, etc. - 7.
+The Home Finding Specialist must make a face-to-face contact with the kinship/relative caregiver or resource parent in their home at least once every three months for families who have a child placed in their home.
+If the kinship/relative caregiver or resource parent does not currently have a child placed in their home, the Home Finding Specialist may contact the caregiver by phone.

+- 6. The Home Finding Specialist will update the home study when there has been a significant change within the caregiver's home/circumstances such as, a divorce, death in household, loss of employment, new home, loss of home, marriage, catastrophic illness, etc. - 7.
 The Home Finding Specialist will document all contacts within three business days from the date of the contact in CCWIS in the contact screen.